microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Before the HOL - Cognitive services and deep learning.md

    - `pip install -r requirements.txt`

    ![In the Jupyter terminal window, the commands listed above are displayed.](media/jupyter-terminal-02.png "Setup Lab environment")

+    > Note: You can safely ignore any dependency errors during installation.

 You should follow all these steps provided *before* attending the Hands-on lab.